 Google and most other search engines always ensure they provide you with the most reliable and secure data.
 Hence, they blacklist any site that contains security issues and remove them from the search results.
 According to a survey, 85% of buyers avoid visiting insecure websites while shopping online.

-So, be sure to take measures to secure your website, as a secure website is considered reliable and credible, which can help bring traffic quickly to grow the business.
+So, be sure to take measures to secure your website.
+A secure website is considered reliable and credible, which can help bring traffic quickly and grow the business.

 4. Ruins The Reputation Of Your Company